 Backcountry Caretaker Responsibilities:

 - Educate hikers about fragile ecosystems at high-use sites along the Long Trail.

-- Maintain assigned backcountry facilities.
+- Maintain assigned backcountry shelters and tenting areas.

-- Regularly maintain assigned composting and pit outhouses.
+- Regularly maintain assigned composting outhouses.

 - Maintain 10 – 20 miles of hiking trail using hand tools.